Prescription Label Printing

 Print Your Label

 Go to Print Labels, find the prescription, and hit print.
-Daobook generates a 62×100mm PDF and your browser sends it straight to the printer.
+Daobook generates a PDF sized for your printer — 62×100mm for Brother or 59×102mm for DYMO — and your browser sends it straight to the printer.

 Single and double-sided options